 1.1.
 Classroom dialogue

 In recent years, the study of classroom talk has become a key topic in educational research due to its links with student learning (Resnick and Asterhan 2015).
 Interest in the role of talk in learning largely stems from sociocultural theoretical perspectives, which view language as the mediating tool for thinking (e.g. Vygotsky 1962).
 The strong relationship between speaking and thinking establishes learning as a social activity through which meaning is co-constructed (Littleton and Mercer 2013).
 Considering the classroom context, knowledge is co-constructed through interaction between classroom participants, namely the teacher and the students.

 The work of Robin Alexander (2011) set the foundations for a dialogic approach to teaching.
-According to this work, classroom talk has to be collective with participants reaching a shared understanding of a task through dialogue, reciprocal with ideas and opinions being shared, supportive meaning that participants’ contributions are being encouraged respected and valued, cumulative with participants being guided towards a direction that extend their understanding and establish links and purposeful meaning that talk should be directed towards specific goals.
+According to this work, classroom talk has to be collective with participants reaching a shared understanding of a task through dialogue, reciprocal with ideas and opinions being shared, supportive meaning that participants’ contributions are being encouraged respected and valued, cumulative with participants being guided towards a direction that extends their understanding and establishes links, and purposeful meaning that talk should be directed towards specific goals.
 In a dialogic classroom, therefore, students are actively engaged in dialogue.
 They are expected to be open to new ideas, to respect, to value and to critically engage with ideas, to build on others’ ideas, to justify their opinions and to resolve disagreements (Alexander 2011).
 Similarly, teachers invite students to consider ideas, to elaborate on them, and to justify their own contributions.
 These patterns are a contrast to the classic triadic Initiation-Response-Feedback pattern (Mehan, 1979; Lemke, 1990), where teachers ask questions of low cognitive demand for students, students produce short and simple answers, and teachers evaluate those answers based on their correctness (Sedova, Sedlacek and Svaricek 2016).
 Although not considered to be particularly productive, such triadic patterns are still prevalent in classrooms (Authors 2013).

 Others have developed concepts that describe productive types of talk more explicitly.
-In particular, the work of Mercer and colleagues (e.g. Mercer 1995; Mercer 2000; Mercer and Littleton 2007; Littleton and Mercer 2013) describes three types of classroom talk and in particular in student-student talk: 1) disputational talk represents the more competitive kind of interaction which involves disagreements and no attempts for resolution; 2) cumulative talk represents accepting each others’ opinions without critically evaluating them; and 3) exploratory talk represnts contributions that enable reasoning, exploring, asking questions, challenging, building on each others’ ideas, negotiating meaning, and eventually coming to some agreement.
-While the first two types of talk are encountered more often in interactions, exploratory talk is considered to be ‘the most educationally effective’ (Littleton and Mercer 2013, 16) and represents the principles of dialogic teaching and learning.
+In particular, the work of Mercer and colleagues (e.g. Mercer 1995; Mercer 2000; Mercer and Littleton 2007; Littleton and Mercer 2013) describes three types of classroom talk and in particular in student-student talk: 1) disputational talk represents the more competitive kind of interaction which involves disagreements and no attempts for resolution; 2) cumulative talk represents accepting each others’ opinions without critically evaluating them; and 3) exploratory talk represents contributions that enable reasoning, exploring, asking questions, challenging, building on each others’ ideas, negotiating meaning, and eventually coming to some agreement.
+While the first two types of talk are encountered more often in students’ interactions, exploratory talk is considered to be ‘the most educationally effective’ (Littleton and Mercer 2013, 16) and represents the principles of dialogic teaching and learning.
 Similarly, in the US context “accountable talk” (Resnick, Michaels and O’Connor 2010) has been characterised as the most academically productive type of talk.
 It refers to the speaker being accountable to the learning community by listening to others and engaging with their ideas; being accountable to accepted standards of reasoning by making connections and reaching conclusions; and, developing knowledge based on evidence (e.g. facts, texts).
 Finally, in the field of psychology “transactive discussions” have been characterised as ‘developmentally effective’ consisting of ‘an interpenetration of reasoning’ by the participants (Berkowitz and Gibbs 1983, 399).
 Rather than simply using assertions, participants ‘“operate” on each others reasoning’ (Berkowitz and Gibbs 1983, 402).
 Despite the subtle differences between these types of talk, their common features point to certain forms of dialogue that seem to be productive for learning and developed understanding.